Pinhex-dev/Portfolio-Project---Data-Cleaning/README.md

-# Portfolio-Project---Data-Cleaning

-# Showing my thought process on Data Cleaning in SQL
+# Portfolio-Project---Data-Cleaning.
+This is to show my thought process and showing queries on this project